kroysemaj/git-GDI/slides/creating-a-new-repo2.md

 <br>

 Okay we have a folder for our class but we're going to be making several projects in this class.
 So let's create another directory for this first project.
-Then we'll make a file that will be our first project.
-We'll make a website.
-The first thing we need is an index page. <!-- .element: class="fragment" data-fragment-index="1" -->
+Then we'll make a file that will be our first project's source.
+First let's make an index page. <!-- .element: class="fragment" data-fragment-index="1" -->

 ```bash
 $ mkdir init-example